Advertiser Disclosure

 Alternatives to Traditional Checking Accounts

-Another way to get a better deal on a checking account is to go to a credit union rather than a bank.
-Credit unions are nonprofit, so they can usually offer better interest rates and lower fees.
+• Credit Union: A credit union is a nonprofit, so they can usually offer better interest rates and lower fees.
 However, they have fewer locations and a smaller network of ATMs.

 2. Savings Accounts